sensei-zenabi/CRT/README.md

 * The window is borderless, fullscreen, and always on top.
 * Keyboard, mouse, and other input are passed through to the desktop beneath.
 * Press **F12** to exit.
+* On X11, the overlay captures the desktop each frame and feeds it into the shader chain so effects apply to the current screen contents.
+Without X11, the overlay remains transparent with only shader-driven visuals visible.

 Shaders are compiled as OpenGL fragment shaders.
 They receive common uniforms such as `Texture`, `InputSize`, `TextureSize`, `OutputSize`, `FrameCount`, and `FrameDirection` for compatibility with many libretro-style GLSL files.
-The overlay clears to transparent each frame so only shader output is visible on top of the desktop.
+The overlay clears to transparent each frame so only shader output is visible on top of the desktop while the captured desktop acts as the `Texture` input.